5ANDAR8H-5INGH/5ANDAR8H-5INGH/README.md

 - 🎓 Currently pursuing **Bachelor's in Data Science**
 - 🔍 Exploring **Machine Learning, Deep Learning, and MLOps**
 - 🛠️ Building skills in **Data Analytics & Backend Development**
-- ⚡ Fun fact: U know I sleep between 8 to 10 hours a day.........just kidding or not..
+- ⚡ Fun fact: I sleep between 8 to 10 hours a day... just kidding or not..

 ---